PostHog/posthog.com/contents/newsletter/think-like-a-growth-engineer.md

 ## 4. Trust the (experimentation) process

-Engineers might see the word "process" and shutter, but to be data-driven, you need to follow process to ensure you can trust your data when making decisions.
+Engineers might see the word "process" and shudder, but being data-driven requires an established process so you can trust the data when making decisions.
 When it comes to running experiments, growth engineers always make sure to have:

 1. **A sufficiently large sample size of users.** This ensures you can hit statistical significance AKA your impact is better than random chance.